odea-project/qAlgorithms/report/discussion_tests.md

 depend on internal standards, with the excpection of stability, which also proposes consistency in the number of features as an addition to the recovery of internal standards.
-The authors propose hard limit values for these,
+The authors propose hard limit values for these, based on parameters reported by questioned labs.
+These parameters
 In addition, internal standards never achieve full coverage of a given chemical space in terms of retention time, mass or ionisation behaviour.
 This limits the general applicability of quality control by means of (exclusively) internal standards.
+If very high amounts of standards are used in high concentrations to facilitate high recovery, this also has the potential to mask relevant trace compounds with similar behaviour.

 # Selected Process Statistics
 For the purposes of this analysis, characterisitic properties of the qAlgorithms process were selected.
 These parameters are supposed to cover the entire runtime of the algorithm and be significantly different between different datasets.
+An advantage of only considering process statistics is that the amount of data to be considered is massively reduced, which in turn removes limits imposed by data storage and transportation for almost all applications.

 When assessing the entire process from profile-mode spectra to the final feature list, it is important to find parameters that